 Instead of broad generalization about all the features your product offers, i.e., being fast, being large, being better than 90% out there.
 Focus on what benefits the reader will get from it.
 For instance, you will reach work faster, or you’ll look like a million-dollar, and people will respect you.

 You will want the home page to focus on the facts and not hype or fluff.
 If you can further back your statements with data and testimonials to support those claims, then you’ll gain a visitor’s trust.
 That trust will surely turn into a sale or client sooner or later.

-It is perfectly OK to write your home page text in the second person.
-So, “you” and “your” is fine with the intention of giving your texts a personal feeling.
+There is no problem when it comes to writing your home page text in the second person.
+So, it is okay to use “you” and “your” to give your content a personal feeling.

-You will also want to draft home page copy in a way which sort of shows that you’re speaking to a single person.
-After all your page is going to be read by one person at a time.
-So, try to make sure that the copy does not speak to the masses but to an individual.
-Again words that personalize your text matter a lot.
+You will also want to draft a home page copy in a targeted way to show that you’re speaking to the customer personally.
+After all, your page is going to be read by one person at a time.
+So, try to make sure that the copy does not speak to the masses but an individual.
+Again, words that personalize your text matter a lot.

 Most visitors, unless they like reading (which aren’t many), will be turned off by large blocks of text on your home page.
 It is imperative to use only catchy headlines with highly informative subheads.
 The intention of each subheading is to break up what you’re trying to communicate into an easy to understand format.
 Breaking up the texts also makes your home page easier to scan.
 So, visitors will be able to quickly see what your business or product is all about and then proceed to read more carefully.

 You will want to use the main keywords in the headline and also the subheadings where possible since this will help with boosting SEO.
 Also, using these keywords makes it easy for visitors to your page to find the search term they used in a search engine, and that quickly tells them that your page is relevant to what they want.
 So, in a way, you’re hitting it off with them without wasting any time.